 In order to erase information in memory for a specific profile selection (see option parameter 45.1), this option must be set to '1'.
 Once the control has left set-up mode, this parameter will automatically be reset to '0'.
 In order to restore information to the control from the back-up held in the display (see option parameter 45.2), this option must be set to a '1'.
-Once the control has left set-up mode, this parameter will automatically be reset to 5.2), this option must be set to a '1'.
 Once the control has left set-up mode, this parameter will automatically be reset to '0'.
+Even to '0'.